mff-uk/sparqless/docs/overview.md

 then a resolver will be called for the `books` field, and when that resolver returns an object, resolvers for the `author` and `title` fields will be run.
-SPARQL2GraphQL resolvers effectively translate each field query into a SPARQL query if the queried field contains a non-scalar value.
+SPARQLess resolvers effectively translate each field query into a SPARQL query if the queried field contains a non-scalar value.
 Scalar values are fetched with the parent object's query.